w3f/Grants-Program/applications/sensio_network.md

 1. Substrate based chain implementation
 2. The PoE runtime must record when the specific item was seen for the first time regardless of the copyright and ownership.

-3. The PoCLO must provide the validation rules, validate them and create or revoke the statements.
-In this milestone, we will focus on creating the basic validation rules, storage and API methods.
-4. Rudimentary tests for both runtime modules
+3. Rudimentary tests for both runtime modules
+4. Self-explanatory
 5. Self-explanatory
-6. Self-explanatory

 ### Milestone 2